Si Yi Chen: Sentencing and appeal

 In pre-sentence proceedings, Chen's father, Edward Chen, was reported as saying:

 During his final plea on 2 February 2006, Chen said:

 On 15 February 2006 Chen was sentenced to life imprisonment.
 Commenting on the sentences at the time, Australian Federal Police Commissioner Keelty stated:

 The Australian Prime Minister John Howard was reported as commenting:

 A subsequent appeal to the Indonesian Supreme Court to have the sentence reduced suffered a shock on 6 September 2006 when the death penalty was imposed on Chen, Nguyen, and Norman.
 Following a full confession by Chen during a subsequent appeal for leniency, the original sentence of life imprisonment being reinstated with some media reports that the Melasti Three could be released before 2020, subject to good behaviour.

 Additional arrests

 In February 2006, as verdicts and sentences were handed down in the trial of the Bali Nine, additional arrests were made in Australia.

 Prison life

-Chen is serving his sentence in Kerobokan Prison where he is working in partnership with a local jewellery company Yin Jewellery to establish Mule Jewels, a rehabilitative silver making programme that offers inmates a trade skill that they are able to use upon release, and gives inmates some constructive and therapeutic work.
+Chen served his sentence in Kerobokan Prison where he worked in partnership with a local jewellery company Yin Jewellery to establish Mule Jewels, a rehabilitative silver making programme that offers inmates a trade skill that they are able to use upon release, and gives inmates some constructive and therapeutic work.
 Chen has stated online that he is sharing a cell with an Australian and a Japanese person.
 "It's comfortable enough for the three of us but it is dirty."
 He has since become a Christian.

+On 15 December 2024, Chen and the other four remaining members of the Bali Nine arrived back in Australia on a commercial flight.
+He will not be required to serve any further prison time in the country.